ARTICLE I. PROCEDURES

 The Constitution was amended to address formation of College of Arts and Sciences structure by the Senate in August and approved by the President and Provost in December 2010.

-The Bylaws were last amended by the Senate in March and approved by the President and Provost in April 2011.
+They were amended by the Senate in March and approved by the President and Provost in April 2011.

-The Bylaws were last amended by the Senate in December and approved by the President and Provost in December 2011.
+They were amended by the Senate in December and approved by the President and Provost in December 2011.

-The Bylaws were last amended by the Senate in April and approved by the President and Provost in May 2013.
+They were amended by the Senate in April and approved by the President and Provost in May 2013.